ansys/pyensight/doc/source/user_guide/api_differences.rst

 .. _api_differences:

-Python API differences in Ensight versus PyEnSight
+Python API differences in EnSight versus PyEnSight
 ==================================================

 There are a few differences between the EnSight Python API and the